WordPress/WordPress-Coding-Standards/README.md

 Please see “[PHP Code Sniffer with WordPress Coding Standards Integration](https://www.jetbrains.com/phpstorm/help/using-php-code-sniffer-tool.html)” in PhpStorm documentation.

+### Sublime Text

+Install the [sublime-phpcs package](https://github.com/benmatselby/sublime-phpcs), then use the "Switch coding standard" command in the Command Palette to switch between coding standards.

 ## Standards subsets

 The project encompasses a super–set of the sniffs that the WordPress community may need.
 If you use the `WordPress` standard you will get all the checks.
 Some of them might be unnecessary for your environment, for example those specific to WordPress VIP coding requirements.